Next tour: Saturday 7 May 2022.

 Booking: Please press here to book with eventbrite.

-There were huge docks which once harboured the world’s ocean-going liners.
-Now there are gleaming museums of the modern age and the megalithic towers of Media City.
-Alongside, a world famous canal, as deep as Suez, as powerful as the Panama.
+Huge docks which once harboured the world’s ocean-going liners mow frame gleaming museums of the modern age and the megalithic towers of Media City alongside a world famous canal, as deep as the Suez, as powerful as the Panama.